Stomach Cancer Survival Rates and Prognosis

 What are survival rates?

-A common term you will hear throughout your stomach (gastric) cancer journey is ‘prognosis’, which refers to the probable outcome or course of a particular disease.
-To make a prognosis, doctors will use different types of statistics collected over the years from people with the same disease.
+If you have cancer, a common term you will hear throughout your cancer journey is ‘prognosis’.
+This term refers to the probable outcome or course of a particular disease.
+To make a prognosis, doctors use various types of statistics collected over the years from people with the same disease.

-One of these statistics is called the relative survival rate.
+One of these statistics is the relative survival rate.
 It tells you the percentage of people with the same type and stage of cancer who are still alive at a certain period of time (typically five years) after they were first diagnosed.
 This is in comparison to people in the overall population.
-The relative survival rate is used to predict how having a specific type and stage of cancer affects your life expectancy.
+The relative survival rate helps predict how having a specific type and stage of cancer affects your life expectancy.

-For instance, let’s say the five-year survival rate for a particular stage of gastric cancer is 50%.
-This means that compared to those without cancer, people with that stage of gastric cancer have a 50% chance of living at least five years after their initial diagnosis.
+For instance, let’s say the five-year survival rate for a particular stage of stomach (or gastric) cancer is 50%.
+This means that compared to those without cancer, people with that stage of stomach cancer have a 50% chance of surviving at least five years after their initial diagnosis.
 Understanding your prognosis will be helpful in making informed decisions about your health and well-being.

 What are the survival rates for gastric cancer in the United States?

-The SEER database determines gastric cancer survival rates based on how far the cancer has spread.
-Instead of grouping cancers according to the AJCC TNM stage, the SEER database categorizes gastric cancers into three stages: localized, regional and distant.
+The SEER database determines stomach cancer survival rates based on how far the cancer has spread or metastasized.
+Instead of classifying cancers according to the AJCC TNM stage, the SEER database categorizes stomach cancers into three stages: localized, regional and distant.
 These stages are determined at the time of initial diagnosis.

-Based on people diagnosed with gastric cancers from 2013 to 2019, the overall five-year survival rate in all three stages combined is 36%.
+Based on people diagnosed with stomach cancers from 2014 to 2020, the overall five-year survival rate in all three stages combined is 36%.
 The five-year relative survival rate for each stage is:

 - 75% if the cancer has not spread outside the stomach (localized).

-- 35% if the cancer has spread outside the stomach to nearby structures and/or regional lymph nodes (regional)
+- 36% if the cancer has spread outside the stomach to nearby structures and/or regional lymph nodes (regional).

 - 7% if the cancer has spread (metastasized) to distant parts of the body like the liver.